 Use a voltmeter on the copper wiring of both the black and white wires attached to your water heater.
 If it shows no reading, it’s safe for you to continue with the disconnection.

 If you don’t have experience working with electrical wiring or are uncomfortable doing it yourself, call a professional to remove your water heater.

 2. Drain the Tank

 The next step is to turn off the water supply and drain the water from your heater.
 The water supply comes from a cold water inlet located near the top of the tank.
 Again, follow the pipe until you find the lever or knob to shut off the water.

 Once the water is off, attach a garden hose to the drain valve on the bottom of the water heater.
-Make sure you have the other end of the hose over a drain or out of the property.
-If you don’t have a drain or access to outside for the hose then you might need to use buckets.
+Make sure you have the other end of the hose over a drain or outside the building.
+If you don’t have a drain or outdoor access for the hose then you might need to use buckets.

 Open the drain valve and let the water out.
-Chances are, if you’re replacing your water heater, it might not be working all that well.
-However, be careful just in case the water is hot.
+If you’re replacing your water heater, it might not be working very well, but you should still be careful in case the water is hot.

 The final step is to disconnect the pipes from the tank.
-You can use a wrench and a bit of elbow grease to disconnect joints.
-On the other hand, if they won’t unscrew or are “hard plumbed” you might need to hacksaw through them.
+You can use a wrench and some elbow grease to disconnect the joints.
+If they won’t unscrew or are “hard plumbed” you might need to hacksaw your way through them.